mchajdecki/Microsoft-Azure/README.md

   <ol type="1">
     <li>Locate Notepad on Windows or the Text Edit software on a Mac computer.</li>
     <li>Open the software where we will create a simple text file.</li>
+    <li>In this tutorial i am using Text Edit software from a Mac computer.</li>
   </ol>
 </p>
 <br/>